seanpm2001/seanpm2001/README.md

 ### Personal

 I have some personal opinions on GitHub.
-I am working on keeping them contained inside 2 repositories:
+I am working on keeping them contained inside 3 repositories:

-[Opinions](https://github.com/seanpm2001/Opinions) - Opinions are documented here
+[Opinions](https://github.com/seanpm2001/Opinions/) - Opinions are documented here

-[Politics](https://github.com/seanpm2001/Politics) - My political views are listed here and should absolutely NOT leak anywhere else.
+[Politics](https://github.com/seanpm2001/Politics/) - My political views are listed here and should absolutely NOT leak anywhere else.
 I felt like I needed to make the point that I wouldn't stay silent on some things.

+> Sub project: [Pro-fascist or Anti-fascist](https://github.com/seanpm2001/Profa_Or_Antifa/) - A small political project educating people on the difference between being pro-fascist (supporting dictators) and anti-fascist (opposing dictators)

+[Sexuality center](https://github.com/seanpm2001/SeansLifeArchive_Extras_SexualityCenter/) - For my sexual views and preferences.

 On GitHub, I have a lot of other personal projects, under the category of a life archive project, which I have been working on extra hard since 2016.